numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 **Notes:**

-The proposed ``CastingImpl`` this designed to be compatible with the ``UFuncImpl`` proposed in NEP 42.
+The proposed ``CastingImpl`` is designed to be compatible with the ``UFuncImpl`` proposed in NEP 42.
 While initially it will be a distinct object, the aim is that ``CastingImpl`` can be a subclass of ``UFuncImpl`` (at least conceptually).
 Once this happens, this will naturally allow the use of a ``CastingImpl`` to pass around a specialized casting function directly if so wished.

-In the future, we may considering adding a way to spell out that specific casts are known to be *not* possible.
+In the future, we may consider adding a way to spell out that specific casts are known to be *not* possible.

-In the above ``CastingImpl`` is described as a python object, in practice the current plan is to implement it as a C-side structure stored on the ``from`` datatype.
+In the above text ``CastingImpl`` is described as a Python object.
+In practice, the current plan is to implement it as a C-side structure stored on the ``from`` datatype.
-Python side API to get an equivalent ``CastingImpl`` object will be created, but storing it (similar to the current implementation) on the ``from`` datatype avoids the creation of cyclic reference counts.
+A Python side API to get an equivalent ``CastingImpl`` object will be created, but storing it (similar to the current implementation) on the ``from`` datatype avoids the creation of cyclic reference counts.